 In 2007, Lucy moved to San Francisco and immediately opened her own business – Forever Embroidery Studio.
 Lucy’s passion and primary mission is to continue the sharing of traditional embroidery techniques passed on to her while at the Royal School of Needlework.
 Lucy continues to teach embroidery classes and also specializes in restoration and conservation works on commission.
 From 2007 to 2015, Lucy acted as an ambassador and instructor for the Royal School of Needlework in the USA.

-Lucy’s knowledge and expertise has not gone unnoticed in the San Francisco Bay Area, she is the resident embroidery teacher at Filoli, a country house and garden owned by the National Trust for Historic Preservation and designated a California Historic Landmark.
+Lucy’s knowledge and expertise has not gone unnoticed in the San Francisco Bay Area, she was the resident embroidery teacher at Filoli, a country house and garden owned by the National Trust for Historic Preservation and designated a California Historic Landmark.
 Lucy has lectured at many of the SF bay area embroidery guilds, at the Commonwealth Club, and at the DeYoung Museum in San Francisco.
 She can also be seen teaching on line with Craftsy.com, where her class in Goldwork is attracting global attention.